marmelab/kamon/README.md

 Kamon Game on CLI, web, mobile.

-This project is a set of 4 packages :
+This project is a set of 5 packages :

 - @kamon/core: the logic of the game
 - @kamon/cli: the game playable in CLI
-- @kamon/webapp: the game playable on a browser and the API
+- @kamon/webapp: the game playable on a browser and the API, built on the top of [NestJS](https://nestjs.com/)
-- @kamon/mobileapp: the game playable on mobile
+- @kamon/mobileapp: the game playable on mobile, built with [Expo](https://expo.dev/) and [React Native](https://reactnative.dev/)
+- @kamon/admin: manage users and games, build with [React-admin](https://marmelab.com/react-admin/)

 All this package use a part of @kamon/core.